Free Estimates!

 It’s also important to make sure that the surface is completely dry before beginning any painting process.
 Once the surface is prepped, it’s time to apply a primer coat.
 Primer helps protect against corrosion and provides a better base for the paint to adhere to

 You should always use a primer specifically designed for use on metal surfaces in order to get the best results.
-Allow the primer to dry completely before moving onto the next step.
+Allow the primer to dry completely before moving on to the next step.

 3. Selecting The Paint And Primer